On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

 Let $E$ be a $G$-equivariant vector bundle on $Y$.
 Now assume that $\Bbbk$ is algebraically closed.
-The restriction of $E$ on $Y^{g_k}$, decomposes into a sum of $g_k$-eigenbundles $\bigoplus_{\xi\in \mathbb{X}(H_{g_k})}E_{\xi}$, where $\mathbb{X}(H)$ is the group of characters of an abelian group $H$.
+The restriction of $E$ on $Y^{g_k}$ decomposes into a sum of $g_k$-eigenbundles $\bigoplus_{\xi\in \mathbb{X}(H_{g_k})}E_{\xi}$, where $\mathbb{X}(H)$ is the group of characters of an abelian group $H$.
 Define

-Here $t$ means \emph{twisting}, and does not indicate any relation to a torus.
-Then the Riemann-Roch theorem for the Deligne-Mumford stack $\mathcal{Y}=[Y/G]$ says
+Here $t$ means \emph{twisting} and does not indicate any relation to a torus.
+Then the Riemann--Roch theorem for the Deligne--Mumford stack $\mathcal{Y}=[Y/G]$ says

-\begin{remark} In \cite{EG05} the base field is assumed to be $\mathbb{C}$, and the group $G$ is a general algebraic group.
+\begin{remark} In \cite{EG05}, the base field is assumed to be $\mathbb{C}$, and the group $G$ is a general algebraic group.
 In our case, $G$ is a finite abstract group, so the formula is simpler.
-And in this case the assumption that the base field is algebraically closed is used only in the decomposition into eigenbundles.
-The assumption on characteristic zero is essential, for the sufficiently higher cohomology to vanish so that the left handside of (\ref{eq-RiemannRoch}) to be defined. \end{remark}
+And in this case, the assumption that the base field is algebraically closed is used only in the decomposition into eigenbundles.
+The characteristic zero assumption is essential for the sufficiently higher cohomology to vanish so that the left-hand side of (\ref{eq-RiemannRoch}) can be defined. \end{remark}